-- Last year, a Peer Mentor program was developed and implemented so that older more experienced students were able to help younger students transition to life away from home in a large urban centre. - The program, which is run by our Transition Coordinator and Inquest Coordinator, was a huge success at both schools again this year and helped deter new students from high-risk behaviour, encouraged new students to resist negative peer pressure, helped them to understand how to deal with potential incidents of racism, encouraged students to attend school and be successful in their studies, helped them feel comfortable to report any concerns regarding boarding home accommodations, and helped to encourage new students to pursue a healthy active lifestyle.
-This program continues to be extremely beneficial as it adds a layer of support for students transitioning to life outside of their home communities.
+• NNEC has developed a Peer Mentor program where older more experienced students have been able to help younger students transition to life away from home in larger more urban centres.

+- Pre-pandemic, this program (which continues to be run by our Transition Coordinator and Inquest Coordinator) was a huge success at both schools and helped deter new students from engaging in high-risk behaviour, encouraged new students to resist negative peer pressure, helped them to understand how to deal with potential incidents of racism, encouraged students to attend school and be successful in their studies, helped them feel comfortable to report any concerns regarding boarding home accommodations, and helped to encourage new students to pursue a healthy active lifestyle. - This past year, NNEC was ecstatic to have our students back out for school and be able to get them engaged in this program as it continues to help provide an added layer of support for students transitioning to life outside of their home communities.
+However, with major staff shortages at PFFNHS this past year, the program had more of a focus at this site rather than at DFCHS - NNEC is committed to the continued implementation of this program.